Septic Services in Montgomery, TX

 Many downtown lots are smaller than modern septic system design standards assume.
 Space constraints limit drain field options, and setback requirements from property lines, wells, and structures can be difficult to meet.
 When these older systems fail, replacement often requires engineered alternatives that work within tight footprints.

-Some historic properties also have septic systems installed before modern permitting existed.
+Additionally, some historic properties have septic systems installed before modern permitting existed.
 Documentation may be incomplete or nonexistent.
 If you're buying a downtown Montgomery property, budget for a thorough inspection and possible surprises.

 Estate and Rural Properties